-The United States has long been a driving force in the global fight against HIV, tuberculosis (TB) and malaria through its bilateral programs and robust support of the Global Fund and other multilateral organizations.
-The United States is the Global Fund's largest donor and has been since the partnership was founded in 2002.
-The country has helped shape the Global Fund's strategic direction and policies as a member of the Board.
+The United States is a leader in the global fight against HIV, tuberculosis (TB) and malaria, and has been the Global Fund's largest donor since the partnership was founded in 2002.
+The country has helped shape the Global Fund's strategic direction and policies as a key member of the Board.

-The United States has contributed US$34.67 billion to date.
-The country announced a commitment of up to US$6 billion to the Global Fund for the Seventh Replenishment, covering 2023-2025, which was hosted by the U.S. Government.
+The United States has contributed US$26.31 billion to date to the Global Fund.
+The country announced a commitment of up to US$6 billion to the Global Fund for the Seventh Replenishment, covering 2023-2025, which was hosted by the U.S. government.

-Global Fund grants have helped countries to be better prepared to respond to COVID-19.
-Prior to the outbreak, the Global Fund was already the largest multilateral provider of grants to strengthen health security, investing over US$1 billion a year in key components such as community health workers, disease surveillance systems, diagnostic tools, laboratory networks and supply chains.
-Roughly one-third of our funding contributes to strengthening health systems and pandemic preparedness.
+The Global Fund is the largest multilateral provider of grants to strengthen health security, investing over US$1 billion a year in community health workers, disease surveillance systems, diagnostic tools, laboratory networks and supply chains.
+Roughly one-third of our funding contributes to strengthening health systems and helping countries prepare for future pandemics and disease threats.

 1